-You may include up to three static images to support your entry if you wish and we encourage you to do this, in order to give further context to your entry and demonstrate the impact of your work e.g. Google analytics reports.
+You may include up to five static images to support your entry if you wish and we encourage you to do this, in order to give further context to your entry and demonstrate the impact of your work.
+We recommend you provide different types of evidence to support your answers, such as quantitative, qualitative, testimonials, and statistics from e.g. Google analytics and social media platforms.
 Any text included on images will not be included in the word limits.
-If you wish to upload video files, you may do so within the body of your answers but we cannot guarantee that they will be viewed in full.
+If you wish to add video links, you may do so within the body of your answers but we cannot guarantee that they will be viewed in full.

 We recommend reading our entry guidelines before you start writing your nomination.

 To enter the awards or buy a ticket(s), you first need to register.

 Once you have registered, you will receive an email asking you to confirm your account by clicking on the link in the email.
 Once you have validated your account, you will be able to complete your entry or ticket booking.

 You can return at any point before the entry deadline using your login details to amend or alter your entry or ticket booking - simply save as you go.

 When completing your entry form(s), please be aware that formatting from Word won't transfer onto the online form.
 If you prefer to prepare your entry offline and then copy and paste your answers into the online form, we suggest you do this as plain text in e.g. TextEdit or Notepad.

 In order to submit your entry or booking once you're ready, remove any unwanted items from your basket and ensure you have completed all required fields.

 If you need help with anything, please email firstname.lastname@example.org or call Rachel on +44 7870 764675.

 What makes an association vital to their membership and what have they achieved for their members in 2020?
 In the Association of the year award, we recognise associations who have supported their membership in ways that go above and beyond standard expectations, and whose work has had a long-lasting or significant impact.